starlake-ai/starlake/docs/user/cloud/azure.rst

 Comet need to access ADFS.
 You need to provide the credentials in one of the three ways below :

-* Through a core-site.xml file present in the classpath :
+* Through a core-site.xml file present in the classpath (you'll probably use this method when running the ingestion process from your laptop):

 .. code-block:: xml